 Statement of Interest

 In the online application portal, you will be given the opportunity to add a Statement of Interest describing why you wish to pursue graduate studies at UBC and in which area of research you want to concentrate your work.
 Your prospectus or statement of interest should be around 500 words (two pages, double-spaced).
 For more information, click here.

-The most important first steps in applying for admission to our graduate program is finding and approaching a potential supervisor in the department.
-This gives you an opportunity to discuss the research you are interested in completing as a graduate student.
-We make every effort to match an applicant with a supervisor if they are unable to find one.
+The most important first step in applying for admission to our graduate program is finding and approaching a potential supervisor in the department.
+This gives you an opportunity to discuss the research you are interested in completing as a graduate student and to determine if there is a good ‘fit’ with faculty expertise.
+Please be aware, however, that all admissions decisions are made by committee and are only communicated after the application deadline following full review of all submitted applications.
 Please visit our Department of Anthropology website via the People page where you will find a comprehensive list of our current faculty and their research interests.

 Supporting Document Checklist

 Your full online application should contain the following (Please note that the file size cannot exceed 10MB.
 Preferred file format is PDF but you may upload: BMP, DOC, DOCX, GIF, JPEG, JPG, PDF, RTF, TXT.):